appsquickly/typhoon/README.md

 ### What is Dependency Injection?

-Many people have trouble coming to grips with dependency injection, at first.
+Many people have trouble getting the hang of dependency injection, at first.
 And I think part of the problem is that it is actually so simple that we're inclined to look for something more complicated.
 "Surely that there has to be more to it!", so to say.